 This is just one possible explanation, and by no means does that mean women are more delicate than men (there are a lot of advantages women have over men, like an ability to handle greater training volume).
 It just suggests that men and women experience different challenges in the weight loss process.

 [Want more options?
-Check our list of the 5 best women’s fat burners you can buy.]
+Check our list of the best fat burner pills for women!]

 Leanbean Fat Burner Ingredients